Patient education: Pelvic floor muscle exercises (Beyond the Basics)

-The pelvic muscles work to control the release of urine.
-Like other muscles, they can become weakened over time as a result of childbirth, surgery, and aging.
-People with bladder control problems can improve urinary control through pelvic muscle exercises (also called Kegel exercises).
+The pelvic muscles play an important role in bladder control (the ability to hold urine and not leak).
+Like other muscles, they can become weakened over time, as a result of vaginal childbirth, surgery, and aging.
+People with bladder control problems, such as urine leakage, can improve urinary control through pelvic muscle exercises (also called Kegel exercises).

 PELVIC MUSCLE EXERCISE TECHNIQUE

-- First, you will need to learn which muscles to tighten.
-To do this, tighten your pelvic muscles while you are urinating to stop the flow of urine.
-Tighten and relax your muscles to start and stop your flow of urine several times.
+●First, you will need to learn which muscles to tighten.
+To do this, imagine you are sitting on a marble (do not use a real marble).
+Then tighten your pelvic muscles to lift that imaginary marble off the chair.
+Tighten and relax your pelvic muscles several times.
 That way you will learn which muscles are the ones you should tighten.
-Do this ONLY a few times while you are learning.
-Normally, when you do the exercises you should NOT stop the flow of your urine, because this can hurt your bladder.
+When you do the exercises, you should NOT stop the flow of your urine, because this isn't good for your urination.

 After you learn which muscles to tighten, you can do the exercises in any position (sitting in a chair or lying down).
 You do not need to do them while you are in the bathroom.